-7. Calendar for Annual Evaluations
+8. Calendar for Annual Evaluations

-The calendar governing annual evaluations should be followed by all parties involved in the process and should reflect the general targets below.
+The calendar governing annual evaluations should be followed by all parties involved in the process and should reflect the general targets below:

 MAY 30 (Fri) Faculty member provides evaluation file to Chair.
 JUN 23 (Mon) Chair shares their written evaluation with faculty member.
 JUN 30 (Mon) Faculty provides a rebuttal letter (if they choose) which is added to the evaluation file.
 The complete file is then forwarded to the Dean.
 JUL 28 (Mon) Dean provides their written evaluation to the faculty member.
 AUG 4 (Mon) Faculty provides a rebuttal letter (if they choose) which is added to the evaluation file.
 After this date the annual evaluation process is complete.
+Evaluation files for tenure-earning faculty are shared with the Provost.

 III.
-Document History
+DOCUMENT HISTORY